narengan/cis/managing-for-reliability.md

  To get started setting up your DNS configuration, select **DNS** from the navigation menu, as shown previously.

- For more information about settng up and managing your DNS for reliability, please [refer to this document]().
+ For detailed information about settng up and managing your DNS for reliability, please [refer to this document]().

-## Setting up Global Load Balancing
+## Setting up Global Load Balancers

-To get started setting up your Global Load Balancer, select **Global Load Balancer** from the navigation menu, as shown previously.
+To get started setting up your Global Load Balancers, select **Global Load Balancers** from the navigation menu, as shown previously.

- For more information about settng up and managing your Load Balancers, please [refer to this document]().
+ For detailed information about settng up and managing your Global Load Balancers, please [refer to this document]().

 ## Using Page Rules to increase reliability